Francis Russell, 5th Duke of Bedford: Life

 Francis Russell, eldest son of Francis Russell, Marquess of Tavistock (died 1767), by his wife, Elizabeth (died 1768), daughter of William Keppel, 2nd Earl of Albemarle, was born at Woburn Abbey and baptized on 20 August 1765 at St Giles in the Fields.

 In January 1771 he succeeded his grandfather as Duke of Bedford, and was educated at Westminster School and Trinity College, Cambridge, afterwards spending nearly two years in foreign travel.
 Whilst abroad in 1784 he was involved in a menage a trois with Charles Maynard, second Viscount Maynard, and his wife Anne, Lady Maynard.
 This liaison was with Russell's grandmother's approval and it continued until 1787.

 Regarding Charles James Fox as his political leader, he joined the Whigs in the House of Lords, and became a member of the circle of the Prince of Wales, afterwards George IV.

 Having overcome some nervousness and educational defects, he began to speak in the House, and soon became one of the leading debaters in that assembly.
-He opposed most of the measures brought forward by the ministry of William Pitt, and objected to the grant of a pension to Edmund Burke, an action which drew down upon him a scathing attack from Burke’s pen.
+He opposed most of the measures brought forward by the ministry of William Pitt, and objected to the grant of a pension to Edmund Burke, an action which drew down upon him a scathing attack from Burke's pen.

 Bedford was greatly interested in agriculture.
 He established a model farm at Woburn, and made experiments with regard to the breeding of sheep.
 He was a member of the original Board of Agriculture, and was the first president of the Smithfield Club.
-He died at Woburn on 2 March 1802, and was buried in the 'Bedford Chapel' at St. Michael’s Church, Chenies, Buckinghamshire, England.
+In 1794 he commissioned the architect Henry Holland to design the Swan Hotel in Bedford.
+He died at Woburn on 2 March 1802, and was buried in the 'Bedford Chapel' at St. Michael's Church, Chenies, Buckinghamshire, England.
 The duke never married, and was succeeded in the title by his brother, John.